Beyond Data Samples: Aligning Differential Networks Estimation with Scientific Knowledge: METHOD:

-Our main goal is to enable differential parameter estimators to integrate extra evidence beyond data samples.
-We can group extra knowledge sources into two kinds: (1) edge-based, and (2) node-based.
+All previous estimators made the sparsity assumption and used $\ell_1$ norm to enforce the learned differential graph as sparse.
+However, there exist many other assumptions real-life tasks may prefer.
+Our main goal is to enable differential network estimators to integrate extra evidence beyond data samples.
+We group extra knowledge sources into two kinds: (1) edge-based, and (2) node-based.

-\textbf{(1) Knowledge as Weight Matrix:} We propose to describe edge-style knowledge sources via positive weight matrices like $W_E \in \R^{p \times p}$.
+\textbf{(1) Knowledge as Weight Matrix:} We propose to describe edge-level knowledge sources via positive weight matrices $W_E \in \R^{p \times p}$.
 We use $W_E$ via a weighted $\ell_1$ formulation $||W_E \circ \Delta||_1$.
 This enforces the prior that the larger a weight entry in $W_E$ is, the less likely the corresponding edge belongs to the true differential graph.
-None of the previous differential GGM estimators have explored this strategy before.
+None of the previous differential GGMs have explored this strategy.

-The matrix form of $W_E$ can represent many different kinds of prior knowledge.
-(1) For example, $W_E$ can describe spatial distance among brain regions (publicly available in sites like openfMRI~\cite{poldrack2013toward}).
+The matrix $W_E$ can represent a good variety of prior knowledge.
+(1) For available hub nodes, we can design $W_E$ to assign all entries connecting to hubs with a smaller weight because genes tend to interact with hubs more, and hubs tend to get perturbed across conditions.
+(2) As another example, $W_E$ can describe spatial distance among brain regions (publicly available in sites like openfMRI~\citep{poldrack2013toward}).
 This can nicely encode the domain prior that neighboring brain regions may be more likely to connect functionally.
-(2) Another important example is when identifying gene-gene interactions from expression profiles.
-State-of-the-art bio-databases like HPRD \cite{prasad2009human} have collected a significant amount of information about direct physical interactions between proteins.
-Here $W_E$ can describe those known edges.
-(3) For known hub nodes, we can design $W_E$ to assign all entries connecting to hubs with a smaller weight.
+When considering two conditions like case vs. control, these spatially close nodes tend to be the vital differential edges.
+(3) Another important example is when identifying gene-gene interactions from expression profiles.
+Many state-of-the-art bio-databases like HPRD \citep{prasad2009human} have collected information about direct ``house-keeping" physical interactions between proteins.
+This type of interaction tends to happen across many conditions.
+So we can use $W_E$ to describe that known information, proposing corresponding sparse entries in the differential net.

-In summary, the positive matrix-based representation provides a powerful and flexible strategy that allows integration of many possible forms of knowledge to improve differential parameter estimation, as long as they can be formulated via edge-level weights.
+In summary, the $W_E$ matrix-based representation provides a powerful and flexible strategy that allows integration of many possible forms of knowledge to improve differential network estimation, as long as they can be formulated via edge-level weights.